 I hope, this article on the uses of SUMIF with INDEX & MATCH functions will now prompt you to apply in your Excel chores.
 If you got any questions or feedback, please let me know in the comment section.
 Or you can have a look at our other interesting articles related to Excel functions on this website.

-- INDEX-MATCH Formula to Generate Multiple Results in Excel
+- Sum with INDEX-MATCH Functions under Multiple Criteria in Excel